o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-washington/index.md

 ## Study abroad in London [🔗](https://www.hcde.washington.edu/london)
 Join Human Centered Design & Engineering faculty members Drs.
 Brock Craft and Tyler Fox on an international exploration of Experience Design.
 London is a globally significant crossroads for creative cultures of all kinds, and has a thriving Design and UX scene.
 The city presents opportunities for developing a deeper understanding of how to engineer interactions and experiences.
 The program is designed for students who are eager to explore experience design in the diverse and rich context that is London.

-# Master in Human Centered Design & Engineering (HCDE) - University of Washington Course Ranking
 ---

+# Master of Human Centered Design & Engineering (HCDE) - University of Washington Course Ranking
 |||
 |---|---|---|
 | Top 50 Best Value UX Design Graduate Programs  | **#27**  |valuecolleges.com |
 | Top UX School      | **#3**      | topuxschool.com|
 |Top UX Graduate Degree Programs| **#10**| usertesting.com|

 ---

-# Faculty at Master in Human Centered Design & Engineering (HCDE) - University of Washington [🔗](https://www.hcde.washington.edu/faculty)
+# Faculty at Master of Human Centered Design & Engineering (HCDE) - University of Washington [🔗](https://www.hcde.washington.edu/faculty)
 Faculty in the department of Human Centered Design & Engineering at the University of Washington in Seattle collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)

-## ** Visit [CSRankings](http://csrankings.org/#/index?all&us) for more stats
+Visit [CSRankings](http://csrankings.org/#/index?all&us) for more stats

 ---

-# Research Areas at Master in Human Centered Design & Engineering (HCDE) - University of Washington
+# Research Areas at Master of Human Centered Design & Engineering (HCDE) - University of Washington
 * Influencing Behavior, Thinking, and Awareness [🔗](https://www.hcde.washington.edu/research/areas#influencing-behavior-thinking-and-awareness)
 * Design for Emergent Collaborations and Organizations [🔗](https://www.hcde.washington.edu/research/areas#design-for-emergent-collaborations-and-organizations)
 * Low Resource and Underserved Populations [🔗](https://www.hcde.washington.edu/research/areas#low-resource-and-underserved-populations)